MicrosoftDocs/security/security-docs/operations/ingest-data-sources.md

     - Microsoft Entra ID
     - Microsoft Defender XDR connector

-        -  Send Microsoft Defender XDR logs to Sentinel, if any of the following are required:
+        -  Send Microsoft Defender XDR logs to Microsoft Sentinel, if any of the following are required:

-            1. Leverage Fusion Alerts with Sentinel.
+            1. Leverage Fusion Alerts with Microsoft Sentinel.
                 - Fusion correlates data sources from multiple products to detect multi-stage attacks across the environment.
             2. Longer retention than what is offered in Microsoft Defender XDR.

             3. Automation not covered by the built-in remediations offered by Microsoft Defender for Endpoint.
 For more information, see [Remediation actions in Microsoft Defender XDR](/microsoft-365/security/defender/m365d-remediation-actions).

-3. If deployed in Azure, use the following connectors to send these resources' Diagnostic Logs to Sentinel:
+3. If deployed in Azure, use the following connectors to send these resources' Diagnostic Logs to Microsoft Sentinel:

     - Azure Firewall
     - Azure Application Gateway